Christopher Walken: Early life and education

 Walken was born Ronald Walken on March 31, 1943, in Astoria, Queens, New York City.
-His parents were Rosalie Russell, a Scottish immigrant from Glasgow, and Paul Wälken, a German immigrant from Gelsenkirchen who owned and operated Walken's Bakery in Astoria.
+His parents were Rosalie Russell, a Scottish immigrant from Greenock, and Paul Wälken, a German immigrant from Gelsenkirchen who owned and operated Walken's Bakery in Astoria.
 Walken was named after actor Ronald Colman.
 He was raised Methodist.
 He and his brothers, Kenneth and Glenn, were child actors on television in the 1950s, influenced by their mother's dreams of stardom.

 When he was 15, a girlfriend showed Walken a magazine photo of Elvis Presley and Walken later said, "This guy looked like a Greek god.
 Then I saw him on television.
 I loved everything about him."
 He changed his hairstyle to imitate Presley and has not changed it since.
-As a teenager, he worked as a lion tamer trainee for a short time in a circus.
+As a teenager, he worked for a lion tamer for a short time in a circus.

 Walken attended Hofstra University but dropped out after one year, having been cast in the role of Clayton Dutch Miller in an off-Broadway revival of Best Foot Forward alongside Liza Minnelli.
 Walken initially trained as a dancer at the Washington Dance Studio before moving on to dramatic stage roles and then film.

 Career

 1950s–1960s

 As a child, Walken appeared on screen as an extra in numerous anthology series and variety shows during the Golden Age of Television.
 After appearing in a sketch with Martin and Lewis on The Colgate Comedy Hour, Walken decided to become an actor.
 He landed a regular role in the 1953 television show Wonderful John Acton, playing the part of Kevin Acton.
 During this time, he was credited as Ronnie Walken.

 Over the next two years, he appeared frequently on television, and had a thriving career in theater.
 From 1954 to 1956, Walken and his brother Glenn originated the role of Michael Bauer on the soap opera The Guiding Light.
 In 1963, he appeared as a character named Chris in an episode of Naked City, starring Paul Burke.

 In 1964, he changed his first name to Christopher at the suggestion of Monique van Vooren, who had a nightclub act in which Walken was a dancer.
 She believed the name suited him better than nickname Ronnie, which he was credited as until then.
-He prefers to be known as Chris instead of Christopher.
+He prefers to be called Chris instead of Christopher.

 In 1966, Walken played the role of King Philip of France in the Broadway premiere of The Lion in Winter.
 In 1968, he played Lysander in A Midsummer Night's Dream and Romeo in Romeo and Juliet at the Stratford Festival in Canada.

 He appeared in the made-for-TV movies Barefoot in Athens (1966) and The Three Musketeers (1969), and made his feature film debut in Me and My Brother (1969), a low-budget production that also featured Sam Shepard.